gdegato/ignite-shop/README.md

 # or
 bun dev

-Para abrir projeto: [http://localhost:3000](http://localhost:3000) no seu navegador.
+Para abrir o projeto: <a href="http://localhost:3000/"> http://localhost:3000 </a> no seu navegador.